 DYCD Scholars Program

-Congratulations to the new fall 2014 cohort of DYCD Scholars.
+Congratulations to the newest cohort of DYCD Scholars.

 Scholars and eligible youth workers may wish to take advantage of training offered by DYCD Capacity Building.

 Prospective students who are interested in entering a program in Youth Studies at CUNY can explore coursework at various levels across the University.
 Examples include:

 - Associate in Arts (A.A.) in Children and Youth Studies at BMCC

 - Major in Youth Studies at Lehman College through the Adult Degree Program